Realize Your Dreams.

 -

 International Medical Graduates (IMGs) are welcome to apply to AdventHealth University’s (AHU) Physician Assistant (PA) Program.
 International applicants must submit their non-U.S. transcripts in a timely manner to WES for evaluation and require the evaluation be sent to CASPA.
+WES transcripts must be received by CASPA no later than the verified application deadline; late submissions will not be accepted.
+Transcripts are required for all colleges and universities attended, even if they do not include prerequisite courses.
+Applicants are strongly encouraged to start the WES transcript process early to meet the application verification deadline.
 IMGs, regardless of past medical experience, are required to complete all admissions requirements and all aspects of the 27-month program, including all clinical rotations.
 No exceptions to this policy will be granted.

 - English Proficiency